wellcomecollection/platform/docs/rfcs/merger_architecture.md

 -   `tail_vertices` -- if the source component is a single vertex, a list of vertices which are the "tail" of a directed edge from this vertex.

--   `component_vertices` -- if this is a single vertex, a list of all the vertices in the same connected component.
+-   `component_vertices` -- a list of all the vertices in the same connected component.

 -   `is_redirect` -- has this component been replaced and redirected to something else?